 A trading plan can help you keep calm and balanced when trading in securities.
-I strongly recommend that you take the time to actually write down your trading plan, rather then just decide on a few parameters in your head.
+I strongly recommend that you take the time to actually write down your trading plan, rather than just decide on a few parameters in your head.

 Personally, I have created several trading plans for my self – one for each trading project.
 That way, I can allow the plans to be more specific.
 Trying to create a trading plan that would hold true for all my trading projects would most likely result in a plan that is to vague to be of much use for me.

 Once you have created a trading plan for a trading project that will utilize technical analysis you can test it by checking how profitable the plan would have been if employed earlier.
 This is known as backtesting.
 Of course, just because your trading plan works excellent on historical data doesn’t mean that you are guaranteed to make a profit using it in the future.
 However, by backtesting your trading plan, you may be able to spot problems with it and reevaluate the plan before it ends up costing you a lot of money.
-Many trading platforms online make it very easy to backtest a trading plan.

-The next step is to put your trading plan through forward performance testing.
+The next step is to put your trading plan through forwarding performance testing.
 During forward performance testing, you use your trading plan to trade in a live market, but all trades are “paper only”, i.e. not real trades.